Tavola Topografica di Roma in cui si dimostrano gli andamenti degli Antichi Acquedotti…

 Description

-A topographical map of Rome depicting the paths of the ancient aqueducts.
+A topographical map of Rome depicting the paths of ancient aqueducts.
 The inscription "Dichiarazione delle note della Tavola", explains the contents that include named walls of Rome and subterranean aqueducts as well as identifying footprints of ancient remains.

-"Dichiarazione delle note della Tavola: A. Mura odierne di Roma B. Mura di Roma anteriori all'Imperatore Aureliano Aquedotto arcuato della Marcia, Tepula, e Giulia Aquedotto arcuato della Claudia e Anione Nuovo Archi Neroniani Archi Antoniniani Aquedotto sostruito Aquedotto sotterraneo Rivo sotterraneo, porzionario delle acque Circonferenza delle Regioni antiche di Roma Nota delle Vie antiche Le rimanenti note son dichiarate o nella Tavola, o nella Spiegazione consecutiva della medesima Piedi Antichi Romani "
+"Dichiarazione delle note della Tavola: A. Mura odierne di Roma B. Mura di Roma anteriori all'Imperatore Aureliano Aquedotto arcuato della Marcia, Tepula, e Giulia Aquedotto arcuato della Claudia e Anione Nuovo Archi Neroniani Archi Antoniniani Aquedotto sostruito Aquedotto sotterraneo Rivo sotterraneo, porzionario delle acque Circonferenza delle Regioni antiche di Roma Nota delle Vie antiche Le rimanenti note son dichiarate o nella Tavola, o nella Spiegazione consecutiva della medesima Piedi Antichi Romani ".

 Inset are technical drawings of aqueduct mechanisms.
 This is the plate XXXVIII of tome I of Antichità Romane, first edition by the French publisher Bouchard and Gravier in 1756.
 A great impression, printed with brown ink on contemporary laid, strong, paper with “double encircled fleur-de-lys with letter CB” watermark (Robison 33), with margins, perfect conditions.